 Rural Health Transformation Program

 The Rural Health Transformation Program is a federal funding opportunity provided to states through the Centers for Medicare and Medicaid Services (CMS).
-The Wisconsin Department of Health Services (DHS) applied for $1 billion in funding on November 3, to invest in rural capacity, sustainability, and innovation across three major initiatives:
+The Wisconsin Department of Health Services (DHS) received a first-year award from CMS for $203,670,005 to invest in rural capacity, sustainability, and innovation across three major initiatives:

 Rural Wisconsinites experience fragmented coordination across primary care, specialty care, behavioral health, chronic disease prevention, and community social supports.
 This funding will stand up a competitive grant program for rural regions to create coordinated systems of care where multi-sector partnerships show a clear path to sustainability.